"Big Four" to audit Spain's banking sector

 He also said the government would make clear by then how it intends to inject the money.

-Economy Minister Luis De Guindos said earlier this week that Spain would likely go to the markets to find the 19 billion euros (15.29 billion pounds) nationalised lender Bankia (BKIA.MC) said it would need to be cleaned up but investors are doubtful it can manage to prop up the entire sector without outside help.
+Economy Minister Luis De Guindos said earlier this week that Spain would likely go to the markets to find the 19 billion euros ($23.5 billion) nationalised lender Bankia said it would need to be cleaned up but investors are doubtful it can manage to prop up the entire sector without outside help.

 Senior EU officials have said privately that the country should instead seek a loan from the European bailout fund but that would necessarily come with tough conditions and a high political cost Rajoy is not willing to assume.